When Preschool Teachers Hate You

 - Aggressive gleefulness is sometimes a precursor to random violence.

-- Doritos are also a great snack when viewing excessively cheerful, curly-haired aerobics instructors.
+- Doritos are also a satisfying snack when viewing excessively cheerful, curly-haired aerobics instructors.

 - Captain Sexy Beast is a great hamster name.